-CDP has the most comprehensive collection of self-reported environmental data in the world.
+CDP has the most comprehensive collection of self-reported environmental data in the world, with nearly 20,000 entities disclosing through CDP in 2022.

 CDP engages and collaborates with policymakers, helping governments and public institutions to analyze the impact of non-state climate and environmental action on the achievement of international and national goals, offering organization-specific, comparable data that can be easily accessed, tracked and monitored over time.